ctamario/digi/content/post/2024-07-29-post-title/index.Rmd

 tags: [Comparison, side-by-side, vs.]
 ---

-# Exploring the capabilities of a new phone

-As a birder, getting good photos consistently is really important, as the difference between euphoria and catastrophe often depends on getting documentation that supports your claimed identification.
-I recently got a new phone and I'm curious about its capabilities, both in terms of being able to capture detailed information down to a pixel level, but also in terms of taking aesthetically pleasing photos of birds and their surroundings.
-This is a space to explore and document these aspects.
-Here, I will compare photos taken with the phone with photos taken with a proper camera setup.
+As a birder, getting good photos consistently is really important.
+I recently got a new phone and I'm curious about its capabilities, both in terms of being able to capture detailed information down to a pixel level, but also in terms of the photos being aesthetically pleasing.
+Below, I will compare photos taken with the phone with photos taken with a proper camera setup.

 # Some notes on editing

 I prefer to shoot in RAW for flexibility of exposure, color balance, noise reduction, and sharpening.
-I especially want avoid locking in noise reduction and sharpening which often result in ugly "digital" artefacts.
-However, comparing unedited RAW files from different cameras and brands can be misrepresentative since photo editing programs may not necessarily interpret the encoded data from different RAW formats in the same way.
+I especially want avoid locking in noise reduction and sharpening which often result in ugly digital artefacts.
+However, comparing unedited RAW files from different cameras and brands can be misrepresentative since photo editing programs may not necessarily interpret (and display) the encoded data from different RAW formats in the same way.
 As of now, I have edited the phone pictures to look good on my phone, and then edited the camera photos to match them as closely as possible.
-I may do more comparable processing in the future, but this method works right now.

 # Sony Xperia 5V with Kowa TSN-883 *vs* Nikon DSLR

-Below are a few photos comparing the digiscoping setup to a decent wild-life camera setup; a Nikon D500 + 300mm AF-S F/4 + TC-II Teleconverter.
+Comparing the digiscoping setup to a wild-life camera setup; a Nikon D500 + 300mm AF-S F/4 + TC-II Teleconverter.

 ![](data/gbbg_xperia.jpg)